Skip to content

 Self-determination is the process by which communities control their destinies, particularly in relation to political status and economic, social and cultural development (AHRC 2010).
 For the people in those communities, this means the freedom to live well and according to their own values and beliefs (AHRC 2010).

-In Australia, this is particularly important for Indigenous Australian communities, many of which have experienced destruction of traditional governance structures through colonisation and dispossession (Salmon et al. 2019).
+In Australia, this is particularly important for First Nations communities, many of which have experienced destruction of traditional governance structures through colonisation and dispossession (Salmon et al. 2019).

 Aboriginal Community Controlled Health Organisation/Service (ACCHO, ACCHS)